BassamRizk/CSDA-1050F18S1/BassamRizk_303525/sprint 3/README.md

 # csda 1050

-### Sprint
+### Sprint 3
-Describe what is in here.
-Describe what is needed to be done to run it.
-Describe what the purpose/results/findings were.
+* Here you will find the final report in a pdf document explaining all the steps
+* Also you will find the power point document with audio https://1drv.ms/p/s!AhOBDDtkkBk4hr0x8oMUUt3AcSFulg?e=e95MHk